axch/rules/README.md

 A _pattern-dispatch operator_ (like the `factorial` example in the [Introduction](#introduction)) is a collection of rules, one of which is expected to match any datum that the operator may be given.
-The operator will attempt the rules in some unspecified order, and return the result if any rule matches (which result is unspecified if more than one rule matches).
+The operator will attempt the rules in order, and return the first result if any rule matches.
 If no rule matches, a pattern-dispatch operator signals an error.
 This is a case where the distinction between a rule not matching and a rule matching and returning its input is significant.

 - `(pattern-dispatch <rule> ...)`

   Returns a pattern-dispatch operator whose initial set of rules is given by the arguments.
+These rules will be tried left-to-right.

 - `(attach-rule! <operator> <rule>)`

   Adds another rule to an existing pattern-dispatch operator.
+The new rule will be tried last.

 Term Rewriting
 ==============